spatie/crawler/docs/advanced-usage/crawling-across-requests.md

 weight: 4
 ---

 You can use `limitPerExecution()` to break up long running crawls across multiple HTTP requests.
 This is useful in serverless environments or when you want to avoid timeouts.
+See [setting crawl limits](/docs/crawler/v9/configuring-the-crawler/setting-crawl-limits) for all available limit options.

 ## Initial request